antaresproject/docs/docs/services/events.md

 [TOC]

-## System Events
+## Introduction

 Events constitute system events delegated in different parts of the system which belong to a planned mechanism of some services' realization.
 Therefore, an event is logging the user in to the system and treating as an action, but the authorization process is not an event at all.
-A register of events activated within a component's structure can be found [here](https://inbssoftware.atlassian.net/wiki/display/AS/Module+Events).
+A register of events activated within a component's structure can be found [here](../modules_development/module_events.md).

+## System Events

 The following base events excited by the system can be:

 ### General